Exabyte-io/documentation/docs/index.md

 ## Compute

 * how to submit a simulation job
-* how to choose set compute resources
+* how to set compute resources
 * job submission queues and urgency factors
 * advanced topics:
     * benchmarks and scaling